Frico: Thin frico

 For this second version a thin layer of shredded cheese is added on a frying pan, until the cheese becomes malleable and slightly crispy.
 As long as the frico remains warm, it can be modelled into baskets, bowls or other decorative containers for food.

 Popular culture

 Coming from a small region, frico remains relatively unknown even among Italians.
 It received some public attention in Italy and the United States in 2013, when Friuli native Luca Manfè prepared it at the semi-finals of the fourth season of the television series MasterChef.
-Potato and egg frico has also been featured in a 2020 television episode of "Lidia's Kitchen".